Coping with Loss and

 -

-provide emotional support while you process difficult feelings that can develop when a chronic illness or complex need changes your expectations for the future
+Provide emotional support while you process difficult feelings, such as sadness, anger, guilt, anxiety and numbness, that can develop when a loss changes your expectations for the future

 -

-improve your understanding of common reactions to life-threatening medical conditions or complex treatments, such as anticipatory grief, that occur in advance of expected lifestyle changes or losses
+Improve your understanding of common reactions to life-threatening medical conditions or complex treatments, such as anticipatory grief and vicarious loss, that can occur in advance of expected lifestyle changes or losses

 -